Micklegate Methodist Church, Pontefract

-Micklegate Methodist Church is an active Methodist Church of Great Britain church in Pontefract, West Yorkshire, England.
+Micklegate Methodist Church is a former Methodist Church of Great Britain church in Pontefract, West Yorkshire, England.

 Location

 The church is situated on Micklegate to the east of Pontefract town centre close to Pontefract Castle.
 It is one of two Methodist churches in the town, the other being Central Methodist Church situated to the west of Pontefract town centre.

 History

 The church replaced the former Tanshelf Primitive Methoduct Church which burned down in 1965.
-There hare records of Methodist churches on this site since 1854.
+There are records of Methodist churches on this site since 1854.
 The current church was opened 8 September 1969.
-The current minister is Reverend Ruth Gilson-Webb.
+It was closed in August 2024.

 Tanshelf Primitive Methoduct Church

 Tanshelf Primitive Methoduct Church stood on the current site of Micklegate Methodist Church.
 The church was two story and of red brick construction with a gabled front.
 It was of 19th century origin.
 The church was burned down in an arson attack in which nobody was injured.